EbibleOrganizationTeam/eBibleApp/README.md

 # eBibleApp

-# Vivez Par La Foi is an app that allows users to read parts of the Bilble talking about faith [The Repository is on](https://github.com/EbookOrganizationTeam).
+# Vivez Par La Foi is an app that allows users to read parts of the Bilble talking about faith.
+The Repository is on: [(https://github.com/EbookOrganizationTeam/eBibleApp)]

 ---